Things to Look Forward About Magento-Adobe Merger

 Last year the e-commerce industry made headlines when Adobe acquired Magento, one of World’s leading e-commerce platforms.
 While speculations had already begun, it was until 21st of May 2018 when Adobe made an official announcement about the ongoing acquisition of Magento Commerce.
 The deal saw its final completion on the 19th of June 2018.

-In a statement during acquisition, Adobe’s Digital Experience executive vice president and general manager Brad Rencher said, “Across every industry, people aren’t just buying products, they’re buying experiences.
+In a statement during the acquisition, Adobe’s Digital Experience executive vice president and general manager Brad Rencher said, “Across every industry, people aren’t just buying products, they’re buying experiences.
 “Adobe is the leader in delivering end-to-end digital experiences and with Magento Commerce, Adobe will further solidify its leadership position.”

 What it Means for the E-commerce Community